-Bethani Randolph and Mike Kainaroi for capturing Logan’s spirit and inspiration through the graphic design of the foundation logo and web site.
+Bethani Randolph and Mike Kainaroi for capturing Logan’s spirit and inspiration through art and design of the foundation logo, web site, and event materials.

 James Randolph for serving on the board, Shauna Randolph for being there helping and supporting us, and the entire Randolph family.

-Marlene Peck, Helen’s childhood friend, who has been so supportive of the foundation and all we do.
+Marlene Flatz, Helen’s childhood friend, who has been so supportive of the foundation and all we do.